farazAV/AppVirality-Android-SDK-2.0/README.md

 <H4>Whats Next</H4>

-Sitback and watch AppVirality in action by creating the campaigns from <a href="http://growth.appvirality.com">AppVirality Dashboard.</a>
+Sit back and watch AppVirality in action by creating the campaigns from <a href="http://growth.appvirality.com">AppVirality Dashboard.</a>